ritheshg06/ritheshg06/README.md

 ### Hi there 👋

+👨‍💻 AI Enthusiast.

+🌱 Learning Python, ML, DL.

+🤖 Intrested in CV and NLP.

+🤝 Looking for open source contribution opportunity.

+📫 How to reach me:

 <!--
 **ritheshg06/ritheshg06** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.